-H&M has a multi-brand matrix organisation with the following brands: the H&M brand which includes the H&M HOME brand and the portfolio brands consisting of the brands COS, Weekday, Monki, & Other Stories and ARKET.
-The group brands also includes the brands under our Business Ventures. which includes among others Afound, Treadler, Singular Society, Creator Studio and majority owned Sellpy.
-Each brand has its own organisation and managing director, and all the well-established brands have their own local or regional sales organisations.
-Centrally, there are also a number of group functions that support each brand in order to capitalise on the benefits within these shared areas, so that each brand and country works purposefully according to central policies and guidelines.
+H&M has a multi-brand matrix organisation with the following brands: the H&M brand which includes the H&M HOME brand, and the Portfolio Brands consisting of COS, Weekday, Monki, & Other Stories and ARKET.
+The group also consists of Business Ventures, which includes among others Afound, Creator Studio, Singular Society, and majority owned Sellpy.
+Each brand has its own organisation and managing director, and most of the brands have their own local or regional sales organisations.
+Centrally, there are also several of group functions that support each brand to capitalise on the benefits across shared areas, so that each brand and country works according to central policies and guidelines.
 The CEO is responsible for day-to-day management of H&M and appoints the members of the executive management team.
+As of 30 November 2022, the executive management comprised 15 individuals, five of whom are women.
+The cost and efficiency programme that was initiated during autumn 2022 also involves reviewing the organisation.
+This is reflected in the executive management team after the closing of the financial year.
+For updated information, see https://hmgroup.com/about-us/corporate-governance/company-management/.

-In addition to the CEO, as of 30 November 2021 the executive management comprised 14 (14) individuals, six of whom are women.
-In addition to the CEO, the executive management team consists of the CFO, the two people with responsibility for the H&M brand, the person with responsibility for Portfolio Brands, the person with responsibility for Business Ventures, the person with responsibility for Business Tech, the CTO and the heads of the following group functions: Expansion, Strategy & Transformation, Human Resources, Sustainability, Supply Chain, Communications and The Laboratory.
+In addition to the CEO, the executive management team consists of the CFO, the person with responsibility for the H&M brand, the person with responsibility for Portfolio Brands, the person with responsibility for Business Ventures, the person with responsibility for Business Tech and the CTO reporting to that role, and the heads of the following group functions: Strategy & Transformation, Growth, People & Organisational Development, Sustainability, Supply Chain, Communications, The Laboratory, and the Group Strategy Counsel.
 Those responsible for other group functions are appointed by the CFO.

-The matrix organisation provides a good combination of central and local perspectives on leadership and entrepreneurship.
+The matrix organisation provides a combination of central and local perspectives on leadership and entrepreneurship.

-The regional and local sales organisations are responsible for daily retail operations in their region and country, giving them a collective responsibility for all the regional and local support functions whose work is based on instructions from the central group functions.
+The regional and local sales organisations are responsible for daily retail operations in their region and country and take collective responsibility for all the regional and local support functions, whose work is based on instructions from the central group functions.